pasqal-io/Pulser/docs/source/programming.md

 Pulser establishes a framework for programming Quantum Processing Units (QPUs) based on neutral atoms (also named _cold-atom Quantum Processing Units_).
 In this page, you will learn:

-- [**What mathematical objects are you programming with Pulser ?**](programming.md#introduction) In quantum computing, the evolution of a quantum state is defined by an Hamiltonian.
-What is a quantum state in Pulser ?
-What are the Hamiltonians that can be defined in Pulser ?
+- [**What mathematical objects are you programming with Pulser?**](programming.md#introduction) In quantum computing, the evolution of a quantum state is defined by an Hamiltonian.
+What is a quantum state in Pulser?
+What are the Hamiltonians that can be defined in Pulser?
-- [**How to program these mathematical objects with Pulser ?**](programming.md#writing-a-pulser-program) How do you define the quantum state in Pulser ?
-How do you define the Hamiltonian ?
+- [**How to program these mathematical objects with Pulser?**](programming.md#writing-a-pulser-program) How do you define the quantum state in Pulser?
+How do you define the Hamiltonian?
 We give you a step-by-step guide on how to create a quantum program using Pulser.

 ## Introduction